jpatrickb/moonlander_optimal_control/docs/index.md

 # Moonlander Optimal Control

 This site highlights the scientific findings and methodology behind our optimal control study of a 2D lunar lander.
-The emphasis is on results and methods rather than how to run the code.

 ## Navigate
 - Findings: concise takeaways and key results, with links to supporting figures → [Findings](findings.html)